-(3) The parties, if they are in competition with each other, must consider limitations, if any, imposed by applicable antitrust laws.

-(e) Transition.
-If, on June 10, 2014, a Federal savings association shares space or employees with another business under an agreement that complies with the legal requirements that were in effect prior to June 10, 2014 but which would violate any provision of this section, the Federal savings association may continue sharing under the existing agreement but it may not amend, renew, or extend the agreement without prior approval of the appropriate OCC supervisory office.
+- (3) The parties, if they are in competition with each other, must consider limitations, if any, imposed by applicable antitrust laws. - (e) Transition.
+If, on May 18, 2015, a Federal savings association shares space or employees with another business under an agreement that complies with the legal requirements that were in effect prior to May 18, 2015, but which would violate any provision of this section, the Federal savings association may continue sharing under the existing agreement but it may not amend, renew, or extend the agreement without prior approval of the appropriate OCC supervisory office. - 61.
+The section heading for § 7.4000 is revised to read as follows:

-§7.4000 Visitorial powers with respect to national banks.
+§ 7.4000 Visitorial powers with respect to national banks.

-§7.4001 Charging interest by national banks at rates permitted competing institutions; charging interest to corporate borrowers.
+§ 7.4001 Charging interest by national banks at rates permitted competing institutions; charging interest to corporate borrowers.

-■ 61.
-Section 7.4003 is amended by: ■ a.
-Removing the word "and" before the phrase "automated device for receiving deposits"; and
+■ 63.
+Section 7.4003 is amended by:

-■ b.
-Adding the phrase ", personal computer, telephone, and other similar electronic devices" after the phrase "automated device for receiving deposits".
+- a.
+Removing the word "and" before the phrase "automated device for receiving deposits"; and - b.
+Adding the phrase ", personal computer, telephone, and other similar electronic devices" after the phrase "automated device for receiving deposits". - 64.
+The section heading for § 7.4005 is revised to read as follows:

-§7.4005 Combination of national bank loan production office, deposit production office, and remote service unit.
+§ 7.4005 Combination of national bank loan production office, deposit production office, and remote service unit.